[syndicated profile] blogtorwho_feed

 Off-Dreamwidth Links

-Blogtor Who: Video of the Day – Doctor Who Classic: Resurrection of the Daleks, 1984
+Blogtor Who: Video of the Day – Doctor Who: The Tenth Planet, 1966

 (News from [syndicated profile] doctorwhonews_feed and [syndicated profile] blogtorwho_feed, among others.)